MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 - Guests - people who have an [Azure Active Directory (Azure AD) B2B collaboration account](/azure/active-directory/external-identities/what-is-b2b) in your organization
 - External access users - people who have Azure AD accounts in a trusted organization defined in Teams [external access](manage-external-access.md)

 If you want all verified meeting participants from outside your organization to wait in the lobby, you can set the Who can bypass the lobby policy to **People in my organization** or **Only organizers and co-organizers** (as long as a guest isn't the organizer or co-organizer).
-If you want only external access users to wait in the lobby, you can choose **People in my organization and guests**.
+If you want only people from trusted organizations (external access users) to wait in the lobby, you can choose **People in my organization and guests**.

 ## Control access to meetings by people without invitations